kubeflow/website/content/docs/pipelines/sdk/component-development.md

         # to unique locations and do not overwrite each other.
         output_1_uri='gs://my-bucket/{{workflow.uid}}/{{pod.name}}/output_1/data',
     ).apply(kfp.gcp.use_gcp_secret('user-gcp-sa'))
-    # To access Cloud Storage, you must configure the container to have access to a
+    # To access GCS, you must configure the container to have access to a
-    # Cloud Storag secret that grants required access to the bucket.
+    # GCS secret that grants required access to the bucket.
     # The outputs of the dummy1_task can be referenced using the
     # dummy1_task.outputs dictionary.
     # !
 The output names are converted to lowercased dashed names.